Application

 The development timeline for anti-infectious disease treatments needs to be accelerated

 Infectious diseases kill an estimated 17 million people every year, but as seen by the COVID-19 pandemic, the rapid and unexpected nature of their spread can have severe global implications.
-Unfortunately, many of these diseases are human-specific, limiting the ability to use animal models to predict human response.
-Meanwhile, conventional cell culture models lack the complexity required to appropriately model the infection process and immune response and do not enable researchers to investigate how various aspects of the organ microenvironment influence infection.
-These limitations result in an extended timeline to develop effective and safe therapeutics for infectious disease.
+Unfortunately, many of these diseases are human-specific, limiting animal models’ ability to predict human response.
+Meanwhile, conventional cell culture models lack the complexity required to appropriately model the infection process and immune response, and they do not enable researchers to investigate how various aspects of the organ microenvironment influence infection.
+These limitations result in an extended timeline for developing effective and safe therapeutics for infectious disease.

 How we can Help